Hablamos Español Insurance Companies We Work With

 Frequently asked

-What if I rent short-term only part of the year?
+What if I rent the property only a few times a year?

 Usually, yes.
-More guests cycling through a property means more liability exposure than a single long-term tenant, and a serious injury claim can run past a standard limit.
-Short-term rental owners are strong candidates for higher liability limits and an umbrella on top, the same way any higher-traffic property is.
+More guests cycling through a property means more premises liability exposure than a single long-term tenant, and a serious injury claim can run past a standard limit.
+Short-term owners are strong candidates for higher liability limits and an umbrella on top, and the umbrella needs to match how the property is owned and written.

 RS